igorskyflyer/igorskyflyer/PAST_WORK.md

 #### 🔧 Plugin Architecture & Backend Engineering

-- 🔧 Installed and configured WordPress and WooCommerce with custom database setup
+- Installed and configured WordPress and WooCommerce with custom database setup
-- 🧠 Engineered a full-featured WooCommerce plugin for order export in XML and JSON formats
+- Engineered a full-featured WooCommerce plugin for order export in XML and JSON formats
-- 📦 Built custom data models for customers, salutations, titles, and metadata
+- Built custom data models for customers, salutations, titles, and metadata
-- 📤 Developed CSV import/export pipelines with validation, tracking, and result logging
+- Developed CSV import/export pipelines with validation, tracking, and result logging
-- 🧾 Created dynamic invoice generation with editable templates, PayPal integration, and footer customization
+- Created dynamic invoice generation with editable templates, PayPal integration, and footer customization
-- 🧠 Implemented meta-boxes for custom post metadata and admin-side editing
+- Implemented meta-boxes for custom post metadata and admin-side editing
-- 🧠 Designed reusable helpers for FTP, AJAX, email, caching, and debugging
+- Designed reusable helpers for FTP, AJAX, email, caching, and debugging
-- 🧠 Built a scheduler for automated tasks and background operations
+- Built a scheduler for automated tasks and background operations
-- 🔐 Added secure HTTP headers and custom security logic for plugin endpoints
+- Added secure HTTP headers and custom security logic for plugin endpoints
-- 🧠 Developed a hook system for extensibility and third-party integration
+- Developed a hook system for extensibility and third-party integration

+#### 🚚 Fulfillment & Tracking Integration

+- Exported WooCommerce orders to a third-party fulfillment provider via automated XML feed
+- Periodically connected to the provider's FTP server to retrieve processed order data via a Cron task
+- Parsed incoming CSV files to extract tracking numbers and carrier info
+- Updated WooCommerce orders with tracking numbers and carrier-specific tracking URLs
+- Displayed tracking info in the admin dashboard for staff visibility
+- Sent automated emails to customers with personalized tracking links based on carrier